Journal of Sociolinguistics

 Online ISSN: 1467-9841

 The editors of the Journal of Sociolinguistics receive many, many more submissions than they can publish.
-Over the past year, the editorial team have surveyed their experience of incoming papers and have put together a list of features that will maximize your chances of having a paper accepted for publication with the journal.
+The editorial team have surveyed their experience of incoming papers and have put together a list of features that will maximize your chances of having a paper accepted for publication with the journal.

 Papers should be submitted online at http://mc.manuscriptcentral.com/jslx.
 Full instructions and support are available on the site and a user ID and password can be obtained on the first visit.
 If you have any difficulty using the site, email Andy Gibson (email@example.com).

-Submission of a paper is assumed to mean that it is original work which has not been previously published and is not simultaneously in press or being considered for publication elsewhere (in either electronic or hard copy).
+Submission of a paper is assumed to mean that it is original work which has not been previously published and is not simultaneously in press or being considered for publication elsewhere.
 Articles which are related or contain overlapping content and are being published or considered elsewhere should be acknowledged in the submission, and explained in a covering letter to the editors.
 Make sure your data collection has met the high ethical standards required by our discipline, for example in researching vulnerable groups or getting permissions to record.
 Give detail in your article or cover letter if appropriate.

-The 1st page of the (anonymised) main document should carry the title (but no author identification), a single- paragraph abstract of up to 150 words, a list of up to six key words, a short running title for use as a page header, and the word count for the main text only of the paper (excluding abstract, notes and references).
+The first page of the submission should carry the title (but no author identification), a single-paragraph abstract of up to 150 words, a list of up to six key words, a short running title for use as a page header, and a word count for the paper (including abstract, notes, references, extracts and appendices).

 The main text of the article begins on the 2nd page.
 Tables and figures may be included in the body of the article.
-After the end of the main text, there follow in order: Notes, References, Appendices, Tables and Figures.
-Number all pages except those with tables and figures.
+After the end of the main text, there follow in order: Notes, References and Appendices.
+Number all pages.

-Manuscripts should be in 12-point type size and double spaced throughout (including abstract, quotations, transcripts, notes, references, tables, etc.), with a right margin 5 cm (2 inches) wide.
+Manuscripts should be in 12-point type size and double spaced throughout (including abstract, quotations, transcripts, notes, references, tables, etc.).
 Do not justify the right margin or hyphenate within words.